Brenda Song: Personal life

 From 2010 to 2017, Song was in an on-and-off relationship with musician Trace Cyrus, to whom she was engaged from 2011 to 2012.
 In 2018, Song shared that she was in a relationship with actor Macaulay Culkin, whom she met in June 2017 when they worked together on Changeland; they were seen dating the following month.
-Their first son, Dakota Song Culkin, was born on April 5, 2021, and named after Culkin's deceased sister Dakota, who died in a car accident in 2008.
+Their first son was born in 2021.
 After more than four years of dating, Culkin and Song were engaged in January 2022.
-Song and Culkin's second son, Carson Song Culkin, was born in December 2022.
+Song and Culkin's second son was born in 2022.
 The couple lives in Los Angeles.

 Song is a fan of the Los Angeles Rams.

 Activism

 In 2006, Song was hostess for the "A World of Change" annual charity fashion show to benefit Optimist Youth Homes & Family Services.
 She also supported the 10th Annual L.A.
 Cancer Challenge.
 In 2006 and 2007, she participated in the YMCA Healthy Kids Day in Chicago.
-She began hosting a Disney special daily segment called Pass the Plate in 2007, in which she helps children and their families learn more about nutrition and healthy food.
+She began hosting a Disney special daily segment called Pass the Plate in 2007, in which she helped children and their families learn more about nutrition and healthy food.
 The series is produced in ten countries in association with Disney Channel.
 Song returned for the second season of the miniseries.

 Song appeared alongside Paula Abdul and several other celebrities in a "Our Time to Vote" commercial, which aimed to encourage American citizens to vote during the 2008 presidential election.
 In 2008, Song was part of the "Power of Youth carnival," a benefit for the St. Jude's Children's Research Hospital.
 In 2009, Song participated in the "Diet Pepsi Easter Holiday House" event.
 She decorated an egg at the event that was sold in an online auction benefiting Feeding America.

 Song was a spokesperson for Disney's environmental campaign, Disney's Friends for Change.
 She was featured in several commercials on the Disney Channel for the campaign.
 The charity aimed to explain how children can help preserve the Earth and invited them to go to the Friends for Change website to register and pledge, offering them the chance to help choose how Disney will invest $1 million in environmental programs.